-On May 13, 2022, the Company commenced a "Dutch auction" tender offer to repurchase up to 100,000 shares of the Company's outstanding common stock at a price of not greater than \$28.00 nor less than \$25.00 per share.
+On May 13, 2022, we commenced a "Dutch auction" tender offer to repurchase up to 100,000 shares of our outstanding common stock at a price of not greater than \$28.00 nor less than \$25.00 per share.
 Following the expiration of the tender offer on June 15, 2022, we accepted 164,189 shares, including 64,189 oversubscribed shares tendered, of our common stock for purchase at \$28.00 per share, for a total purchase price of approximately \$4.6 million, excluding fees and expenses related to the offer.
-The total number of shares purchased in the tender offer includes 5,000 shares tendered by a director of the Company, Mr. H.E.
-"Scott" Wolfe.
-We paid for the accepted shares with available cash and funds borrowed under our existing line of credit
+The total number of shares purchased in the tender offer includes 5,000 shares tendered by our director, Mr. Wolfe.
+We paid for the accepted shares with available cash and funds borrowed under our existing line of credit.